John Osborne (principal)

-John Osborne (1690-1748) was a Church of Scotland minister who served as principal of Marischal College in Aberdeen from 1728 to 1748.
+John Osborne, also written Osborn (1690-19 August 1748) was a Church of Scotland minister who served as principal of Marischal College in Aberdeen from 1728 to 1748.

 Life

 He was born in 1690 in or near Aberdeen and educated at Marischal College graduating MA in 1708.

 He trained as a Church of Scotland minister and was licensed to preach by the Presbytery of Aberdeen in February 1713 but had to wait three years for his first charge, as third charge in Aberdeen in April 1716.

-In June 1728 he took on the additional role as principal of Marischal College succeeding Thomas Blackwell.
+On 8 June 1728 he took on the additional role as principal of Marischal College succeeding Thomas Blackwell.

 He died in Aberdeen on 19 August 1748.
 He is buried in the churchyard of the Kirk of St Nicholas in the city centre.
 His position as principal was filled by Thomas Blackwell, son of his predecessor.

 Family

 In August 1718 he married Margaret Mitchell (d.1752).
 They had four daughters and three sons, including Alexander Osborne, comptroller of customs in Aberdeen, and Jane Osborne (d.1786) who married William Mowat of Colpnay, Provost of Aberdeen.